rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/11-system-test.md

 > Zalenium is a flexible and scalable container based Selenium Grid with video recording, live preview, basic auth & dashboard.

 1. To add Zalenium to our cluster, it's been packaged up as a helm chart.
 We can add this helm chart to our `values-tooling` file.
-Open this up in your Devspace and add the configuation for `Zalenium` so our gitops controller can pick it up and roll out the change 🐙
+Open this up in your Dev Spaces and add the configuration for `Zalenium` so our GitOps controller can pick it up and roll out the change 🐙

     ```yaml
       # Zalenium